Consumer medicine information

 Animal experiments both in vitro and in vivo have established that ranitidine is a selective, competitive antagonist of histamine at H2-receptor sites.
 Ranitidine has no significant interaction at histamine H1-receptors, muscarinic receptors or β-adrenoceptors.
 Ranitidine is a potent inhibitor of gastric secretion in the rat and dog.

 All the evidence from human studies is compatible with a selective, competitive antagonism of histamine H2-receptors by ranitidine in man.
-Oral or intravenous administration of ranitidine inhibits both basal gastric secretions and gastric acid secretion induced by histamine, pentagastrin and other secretagogues.
+Oral administration of ranitidine inhibits both basal gastric secretions and gastric acid secretion induced by histamine, pentagastrin and other secretagogues.
 On a weight basis ranitidine is between 4 and 9 times more potent than cimetidine.

 After oral administration of ranitidine, the plasma concentrations of ranitidine achieved are directly related to the dose administered.
 A plasma ranitidine concentration of 50-100 nanogram/mL has an inhibitory effect upon stimulated gastric acid secretion of approximately 50%.